 These day, many companies provide internal chat apps that allow employees to communicate instantaneously with one another.
-They’re great for collaboration and other office activities the require quick give-and-take.
+They’re great for collaboration and other office activities that require quick give-and-take.
 In some companies, though, people share just as casually — one might say “carelessly” — as they do on Facebook or Twitter.
 Apps like Slack offer private channels for private chats, but nonetheless, a company’s most-used channel can become a place where everything and anything gets said, from work-related topics to the highly personal.

 The problem isn’t only that there is non-work-related content in the company’s primary chat.
 Going personal on topics that are only of interest to some can leave others feeling like outsiders.
 Jokes tend to lead to increasingly frantic competitions to see who gets in the last, best laugh — this may be fun at a bar, but it’s just more work at work.
-And from a privacy point of view, we can’t forget that work-chat software may allow employers to archive conversations or allow eavesdrop on private channels.
+And from a privacy point of view, we can’t forget that work-chat software may allow employers to archive conversations or allow eavesdropping on private channels.

 So Why Do So Many People Keep Oversharing?